 - Ensure that they listen to and reflect on the voice of the child at ALL times and take seriously any concerns raised to them by a child. - Ensure that they report ANY concerns of harm to any child to the Designated Safeguarding Lead immediately.
-However, ALL staff can refer their concerns directly to Middlesbrough's First Contact Team (01642 726004) and if necessary the police.
-They should inform the Designated Safeguarding Lead as soon as possible if they have reported concerns directly. - Ensure that they record any information shared directly with them by a child or observed/witnessed with the Designated Safeguarding Lead immediately.
+However, ALL staff can refer their concerns directly to South Tees Multi Agency Children's Hub [MACH] on 01642 130700 and if necessary the police.
+They should inform the Designated Safeguarding Lead as soon as possible if they have reported concerns directly.
+The MACH opening hours will be Monday to Thursday 8:30am-5pm and Friday 8:30am-4:30pm excluding bank holidays.
+Outside of these hours the Emergency Duty Team should be contacted on 01642 524552. - Ensure that they record any information shared directly with them by a child or observed/witnessed with the Designated Safeguarding Lead immediately.
 This could include sharing information on behalf of the Designated Safeguarding Lead with other agencies.
-All discussions decisions and reasons for them should be recorded in writing adhering to the Hemlington Hall's recording and information sharing policy/ procedure. - Ensure that they maintain an attitude of 'it could happen here' and report any concerns regarding the behaviour of a child /an adult/staff member in school directly to the Designated Safeguarding Lead/Headteacher. - Ensure that they feel able to raise concerns about poor or unsafe practices of staff and potential failures in the school's safeguarding regime through whistleblowing procedures and the staff behaviour/code of conduct policy. - Ensure that they attend regular formal training/updates at least annually to support them in recognising the signs and symptoms of abuse, particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child. - Ensure from the 1st July 2015 that under the Counter Terrorism and Security Act, April 2015 that the school has 'Due regard' To Prevent' and to assess risk of children and young people being radicalised drawn into extremism (based upon potential risks in local area and that clear protocols in place for all visitors so that views are appropriate and not an opportunity to influence others).
+All discussions decisions and reasons for them should be recorded in writing adhering to the Hemlington Hall's recording and information sharing policy/ procedure. - Ensure that they maintain an attitude of 'it could happen here' and report any concerns regarding the behaviour of a child /an adult/staff member in school directly to the Designated Safeguarding Lead/Headteacher. - Ensure that they feel able to raise concerns about poor or unsafe practices of staff and potential failures in the school's safeguarding regime through whistleblowing procedures and the staff behaviour/code of conduct policy. - Ensure that they attend regular formal training/updates at least annually to support them in recognising the signs and symptoms of abuse, particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child.

-- Ensure from October 2015 that there is mandatory reporting to the police in all cases where teachers discover that an act of FGM appears to have been carried out. - Ensure that staff understand through online safety training the additional risks for pupils online and continue to promote the School's Online Safety Policy in the protection of all pupils.
-This includes the management of 3G and 4G internet access via children's own mobile phones or electronic devices which can allow them unlimited access to the internet without any restrictions using their own data allowance.
-It should be clear in every school's online safety policy, the expectations of pupils regarding their own devices whilst on school site and the consequences of any evidence of inappropriate use of the internet. - Ensure that they remain vigilant whilst visitors are on site and continue to promote the school's commitment to keeping children safe through reminding visitors and parents of the school's appropriate use of personal mobile phones/devices whilst they are on school premises.
+- Ensure from the 1st July 2015 that under the Counter Terrorism and Security Act, April 2015 that the school has 'Due regard' To Prevent' and to assess risk of children and young people being radicalised drawn into extremism (based upon potential risks in local area and that clear protocols in place for all visitors so that views are appropriate and not an opportunity to influence others). - Ensure from October 2015 that there is mandatory reporting to the police in all cases where teachers discover that an act of FGM appears to have been carried out. - Ensure that staff understand through online safety training the additional risks for pupils online and continue to promote the School's Online Safety and Behaviour Policy/acceptable usage in the protection of all pupils.
+This includes the management of internet access via children's own mobile phones or electronic devices that can allow them unlimited access to the internet without any restrictions using their own data allowance.
+It should be clear in every school's online safety policy/acceptable usage, the expectations of pupils regarding their own devices whilst on school site and the consequences of any evidence of inappropriate use of the internet. - Ensure that they remain vigilant whilst visitors are on site and continue to promote the school's commitment to keeping children safe through reminding visitors and parents of the school's appropriate use of personal mobile phones/devices whilst they are on school premises.
 This includes staff understanding and adhering to the Staff Behaviour Policy (Code of Conduct) inclusive of the use of mobile phones and electronic devices.